 The following capital composition requirements and limitations apply to capital elements after all specified deductions and adjustments.
-For purposes of calculating the limitations set out below, the instruments subject to transition measures set out in sections 2.4.1 and

-2.4.2 are excluded from Tier 1 Capital Instruments Other than Common Shares, and from Tier 2 capital instruments.
+For purposes of calculating the limitations set out below, the instruments subject to transition measures set out in sections 2.4.1 and 2.4.2 are excluded from Tier 1 Capital Instruments Other than Common Shares, and from Tier 2 capital instruments.

 - 1. Common shareholders' equity and policyholders' equity must be the predominant form of an insurer's Tier 1 Capital.
 As a result, the aggregate of the following must equal or exceed 75% of Net Tier 1 Capital: - a.
 Common shares issued by the insurer that meet the criteria specified in section 2.1.1.1; - b.
 Instruments issued by consolidated subsidiaries of the insurer and held by third-party investors that meet the criteria for classification as Common Shares as specified in section 2.1.1.1, subject to section 2.1.1.5; - c.
 Contributed surplus: - i.
-Share premium resulting from the issuance of Tier 1 capital instruments included in the calculation of this limit; - ii.
+Share premium resulting from the issuance of Tier 1 capital instruments included in the calculation of this limit;

+- ii.
 Other contributed surplus, resulting from sources other than profits (e.g., members' contributions and initial funds for mutual companies and other contributions by shareholders in excess of amounts allocated to share capital for joint stock companies), with the exception of any share premium resulting from the issuance of capital instruments not included within this limit; - d. retained earnings; - e.
-Adjusted AOCI; - f. participating account;62 - g. non-participating account of mutual companies;63 - h.
-Tier 1 elements, other than capital instruments, attributable to non-controlling interests, subject to section 2.1.1.5; - i. equity adjustment for CARLI purposes defined in section 2.1.1. - 2.
+Adjusted AOCI; - f. participating account;65 - g. non-participating account of mutual companies; - h.
+Tier 1 elements, other than capital instruments, attributable to non-controlling interests, subject to section 2.1.1.5; - i. equity adjustment for CARLI purposes defined in section 2.1.1; - j. tax adjustments and amounts recoverable on surrender related to contract-bycontract negative liabilities ceded under unregistered reinsurance (see sections 10.2.5 and 10.2.6). - 2.
 Tier 2 Capital (taking into account the amortization of capital instruments) shall not exceed 100% of Net Tier 1 Capital. - 3.
 The amount of Tier 1 Capital Instruments Other than Common Shares recognized in Net Tier 1 Capital is limited to 25% of Net Tier 1 Capital.
 Tier 1 Capital Instruments Other than Common Shares in excess of 25% of Net Tier 1 Capital may be included in Tier 2 Capital, subject to the preceding limit applicable to Tier 2 Capital.